rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And Mary said to the angel, How will this be, since I am a virgin? ^0134

-And the angel answered her, The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy— the Son of God. ^0135
+And the angel answered her, The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy--the Son of God. ^0135

 And behold, your relative Elizabeth in her old age has also conceived a son, and this is the sixth month with her who was called barren. ^0136